-Few plants will grow under the pines due to the deep shade year round.
+Few plants grow under the pines due to the deep shade year round.
 The only evergreen tree native to Central Illinois is the eastern red cedar, which was used by some settlers as Christmas decorations.

 Take a deep breath before you leave and enjoy the cool, fragrant air.
 The pines are refreshing year round, and numerous animal tracks are easy to spot during the winter.